Gabriel Chemodakov: Biography

-March 1996 George Chemodakov was tonsured a monk with name Gabriel in honour of his great-grandfather Gavriil Luchinin, a priest from Vyatka.
+In March 1996, George Chemodakov was tonsured a monk with name Gabriel, in honour of his great-grandfather Gavriil Luchinin, a priest from Vyatka.

-On the Fifth Sunday of Great Lent of 1996, he was ordained hierodeacon by Archbishop Laurus (Škurla) of Syracuse and Holy Trinity.
-In the same year on the feast of the Entry of Christ into Jerusalem, he was ordained hieromonk by Metropolitan Vitaly (Ustinov).
+On the Fifth Sunday of Great Lent of 1996, he was ordained to the rank of hierodeacon by Archbishop Laurus (Škurla) of Syracuse.
+In the same year, on the feast of the Palm Sunday, he was ordained hieromonk by Metropolitan Vitaly (Ustinov).

-On 7 July 1996 at the Holy Trinity Monastery in Jordanville, New York, he was consecrated bishop of Brisbane, vicar of the Australian and New Zealand diocese.
-The consecration was performed by: Metropolitan Vitaly (Ustinov), Archbishop Anthony (Medvedev) of San Francisco and Western America, Archbishop Laurus (Škurla) of Syracuse and Holy Trinity, Bishop Hilarion (Kapral) of Manhattan and Archbishop Chrysostomos of Etna and Bishop Auxentios of Photiki of the Church of the Genuine Orthodox Christians of Greece (Old Calendar Synod in Resistance).
+On 7 July 1996, at the Holy Trinity Monastery in Jordanville, New York, he was consecrated bishop of Brisbane, vicar of the Australian and New Zealand Diocese.
+The consecration was performed by Metropolitan Vitaly (Ustinov), Archbishop Anthony (Medvedev) of San Francisco and Western America, Archbishop Laurus (Škurla) of Syracuse, Bishop Hilarion (Kapral) of Manhattan, Archbishop Chrysostomos of Etna and Bishop Auxentios of Photiki of the Church of the Genuine Orthodox Christians of Greece (Old Calendar Synod in Resistance).

-October 6 of same year he was appointed vicar of Eastern American diocese with title bishop of Manhattan and deputy secretary of the Synod of Bishops of ROCOR.
+On October 6, of same year, he was appointed vicar of Eastern American Diocese with the title of Bishop of Manhattan and Deputy Secretary of the Synod of Bishops of ROCOR.

-In October 2001 he was appointed secretary of the Synod of Bishops of ROCOR.
+In October 2001, he was appointed Secretary of the Synod of Bishops of ROCOR.

-January 2005 he was appointed as member of the Commission for the Conducting of the Fourth All-Diaspora Council.
+In January 2005, he was appointed as a member of the Commission for the Conducting of the Fourth All-Diaspora Council.

-May 13, 2008 he was appointed Bishop of Montreal and Canada by Decree of the Council of Bishops of ROCOR.

-As he obtaining this title, Bishop Gabriel also became rector of Saint-Nicholas Cathedral in Montreal and honorary director of A.S.Pushkin Russian parish school in Montreal.
+On May 13 2008, Bishop Gabriel was appointed Bishop of Montreal and Canada by Decree of the Council of Bishops of ROCOR.
+Obtaining this title, Bishop Gabriel also became rector of Saint Nicholas Cathedral in Montreal and Honorary Director of Alexander Pushkin parish school in Montreal.